Queen hails resilience of ‘wartime generation’ at D-Day ceremony

 The letter was in his pocket when he landed on Normandy’s Sword Beach on D-Day but he was killed the following day, leaving his wife and two young daughters.

-“I can’t say any particular one because we were all comrades together, that was the thing.

-“We were all comrades together and that’s what carries us through – the comradeship.”
+Part of it read: “Although I would give anything to be back with you, I have not yet had any wish at all to back down from the job we have to do.”

+Sergeant John Jenkins, 99, from Portsmouth, told those at the service of his experiences on D-Day.

-He was serving with the Pioneer Corps on D-Day and landed on Gold Beach on June 8 1944.
+He was just 23 when he landed on Gold Beach on June 8 and “terrified”, he said.

+“I was terrified – I think everyone was,” he told the event.

+“I look back on it as a big part of my life.
+I was just a small part in a very big machine.

 Considered a turning point in the Second World War, Operation Overlord saw thousands killed and injured after its launch on June 6 in 1944.